DEFRA/apas-docs/docs/archive/latest/en/pages/4-cookie_policy.md

 | ------- | ------- | ------- |
 | _ga | These help us count | 2 years |

-You can opt out of Google Analytics cookies on the 'Get and Air Pollution Assessment' service website by clicking on the blue "C" icon in the botom right corner of any page or by installing the [Google Analytics Opt-out Browser Add-on](https://tools.google.com/dlpage/gaoptout).
+You can opt out of Google Analytics cookies on the 'Get an air pollution assessment' service website by clicking on the blue "C" icon in the bottom right corner of any page or by installing the [Google Analytics Opt-out Browser Add-on](https://tools.google.com/dlpage/gaoptout).

 You can read Google’s overview of [data practices within Google Analytics](https://support.google.com/analytics/answer/6004245).